mburkley/tms9900-gcc/README.md

 binutils patch 1.11
 * Updates to .texi files
 * Added __attribute(fallthrough) in switches where compiler was issuing an error

+gcc patch 1.32
+* Fixed problems with subtract word and byte
+* Fixed 32-bit integer initialisation
+* Fixed left and right shifts by a byte variable
+* Removed cmphi-movhi peephole

 gcc patch 1.31
 * Added build and install of elfutils (elf2cart, elf2ea5 and ea5split) to install.sh